anaibol/awesome-serverless/README.md

 * [Exploring Cloud Computing](https://www.manning.com/books/exploring-cloud-computing) free eBook: an introduction to the two most popular cloud providers, Amazon and Google, and insights to help you get started.

 ### Workshops
+* [AWS Lambda in Motion](https://www.manning.com/livevideo/aws-lambda-in-motion) - An example-driven tutorial that focuses on helping you understand and tackle the operational challenges with running AWS Lambda in production.
 * [OpenWhisk Workshop](https://www.npmjs.com/package/openwhisk-workshop) - Interactive workshop to learn about building serverless applications with OpenWhisk.

 ### Newsletters